TalMalchi/Synchronized-MultiThreading/README.md

 In our client class we use most of our code from Ex3 and made the necessary changes in aim to adjust our code to this assigment.
-First of all, in this class we created our client socket using all the known commends (create socket ,connect and send) and when the client want from the server an action //For each action,נראלי אפשר לכתוב את זה במקום מה שכתבת אחרי האנד//, the client will send one of the following messages (PUSH, POP, TOP) to the server, If the commend is PUSH so the client also send the string he wants to add.
+First of all, in this class we created our client socket using all the known commends (create socket ,connect and send) and For each action, the client will send one of the following messages (PUSH, POP, TOP) to the server, If the commend is PUSH so the client also send the string he wants to add.

 ## Explanation about the Stack class:

-//We built node struct in order to implement our Stack Class.
+We built node struct in order to implement our Stack Class.
-These struct containf 4 field://////////         נראלי להוסיף את זה
+These struct containf 4 field:

-   In our node stuct the are 4 fields:
 * T data - which store the data inside the node
 * size_t size - which store the size of our node
 * bool is_free - a boolean variable that check if the place in memory we allocate to it was free or not.
 * node * next - pointer to the next node in our stack.
 *

-//Stack class contains main 3 methods: //////////////
+Stack class contains main 3 methods:
 In stack class there are the main three function of stack:
 * PUSH
 * POP